That was my immediate reaction to the first sentence of this post by Dr. Natacha Pierre.

 I’ve been in women’s health for decades, so my brain long ago learned fibroids—non-cancerous growths in the uterus—limit fertility, cause miscarriages and premature birth, and are the most common reason for hysterectomy (surgical removal of the uterus).
 And Dr. Pierre’s stats are right on: Black women are diagnosed with fibroids roughly three times as frequently as white women, develop them younger, and tend to experience larger and more numerous fibroids that cause more severe symptoms.

 But the ‘back’ of your mind, and mine, knows brain and body are intimately related.
 It’s as simple as falling or banging a body part when we’re stressed; looking back, we often even know it was because of stress.
 Particularly in one of my past lives, when I was a nurse-midwife, I saw the power of the brain over the body over and over.
-My most distinct memories of that were the women who were physically at the point in labor where they could push the baby out, an urge so strong it’s almost impossible to resist.
-But some stayed at that stage for hours, obviously somehow resisting that primal urge, as they resolved their anger about abusive husbands or after impregnation by rape, or their worthiness to be a mother after a previous abortion, or another huge unresolved life event.
+My strongest memories of that were women who were physically at the point in labor where they could push the baby out, an urge so strong it’s almost impossible to resist.
+But some stayed at that stage for hours, clearly somehow resisting that primal urge, as they resolved their anger about abusive husbands, or impregnation by rape, or their worthiness to be a mother after a previous abortion, or another huge unresolved life event.

 Mind over body.
 I couldn’t explain it, but it was impossible to not see it.
 And my brain learned.